-If you’re a Google maps expert, or even if you’re not, your trip to Florida’s beaches and around the city of Miami can be a fun experience with the freedom of your own rental car.
+If you’re a Google Maps expert, or even if you’re not, your trip to Florida’s beaches and around Miami can be a fun experience with the freedom of your own rental car.

 Neighborhoods in Miami

-Not just sand and surf (though there’s plenty of that), Miami, Florida is filled with diverse neighborhoods full of art, architecture, culture, and natural attractions.
+Unlike sand and surf (though there’s plenty of that), Miami, Florida, has diverse neighborhoods full of art, architecture, culture, and natural attractions.

 Mid Beach combines the cool and hip vibe of South Beach with the calm and leisurely side of North Beach.
 It runs between 24th and 60th streets and includes the arts and culture of the Faena District and the Faena Hotel Miami Beach.